scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Move to version 4.y (the new version)
 -------------------------------------

-Note: migrating will cause a few seconds of blackout in the system.
+Note: Migrating will cause a few seconds of blackout in the system.

 We assume that you are using external volume to store the metrics data.